MarkLee7925/Bank-Stock-Prices-Prediction/README.md

 ## Dataset:

-The .csv data files for each model were retrieved from Yahoo Finance (see References) and can be found in the "data" folder.
-Although the data presented a five-year period, each model can also work for longer periods.
+The .csv data files for each model were retrieved from Yahoo Finance (see References) and can be located in the "data" folder.

 ## Models:

 The stock market trends were predicted using Long Short-Term Memory (LSTM) models.
-Each model contains multiple layers with Dropout regularization to reduce the likelihood of overfitting.
+Each model contains multiple layers with Dropout regularization to reduce the likelihood of overfitting (model performs adequately in training, but poorly in testing/validation).
 Although the model captured the trends over a five year time frame, this can be scaled to even longer periods.

+Due to the highly unpredictable nature of stock markets, the performances of each model can vary over time.
+Thus, the intentions of each model were to capture (as closely as possible) the overall trends of the stock markets.
+In other words, each model was designed to determine if the stock market prices were increasing or decreasing.

 ## References: